-It was founded in 1992 with a focus on providing quality weight loss, nutritional and general health and wellness products.
+It was founded in 1992 to provide quality weight loss, nutritional, and general health and wellness products.
 The company promotes its multilevel diet supplement program with the phrase “nothing tastes as good as skinny feels.”

 Omnitrition International, Inc. also offers individuals the opportunity to sell and distribute Omnitrition products directly, with the dovetailing goals of earning money while embarking on the Omnitrition weight loss journey themselves.

-The Omnitrition charge for official distributor membership is a one-time fee of $49.95, which enables sellers to earn commission via direct sales of multilevel diet supplement programs and company merchandise to friends, family and often even conventions.
+The Omnitrition charge for official distributor membership is a one-time fee of $49.95, enabling sellers to earn commission via direct sales of multilevel diet supplement programs and company merchandise to friends, family, and often even conventions.
 Distributors are called “independent marketing associates.”